Aircraft Carrier Operations During WW2

 Overview of Operations Involving Aircraft Carriers

 Britain entered the war in 1939 with a total of seven fleet and light aircraft carriers, all but one of which was in the Atlantic Theater.
 Three of these carriers were sunk before the US entered the war.
-During the war in the Atlantic Theater, Allied carriers transported troops, aircraft, tanks, oil, and food from or routed through North America or up the West African coast to Britain, Russia, North Africa, and continental Europe.
+During the war in the Atlantic Theater, Allied carriers transported and protected transportation of troops, aircraft, tanks, oil, and food from or routed through North America or up the West African coast to Britain, Russia, North Africa, and continental Europe.
 Allied escort carriers screened by corvettes, destroyers, and destroyer escorts proved more successful and cost-effective than using fleet carriers, battleships, or cruisers for protecting convoys from attacks by Axis submarines, raiders, and land-based aircraft.
 By mid-1943, the Axis threat of cutting essential Allied supply lines had passed.
 By this time, however, German battleships and submarines had sunk a total of five British fleet and light carriers, as shown in the table, below.
 Three Allied escort carriers had also been sunk.

 |Fleet/Light Carriers Sunk|